-The most popular form of company incorporated in the Cayman Islands is an exempt company, which is not authorised to trade within or own property within the Cayman Islands but is completely tax exempt for 20 years on all income generated abroad.
+The most flexible company for non-residents of the Cayman Islands where the proposed activities of the company are mainly offshore, is a Cayman Islands Exempted Company, which is not authorised to trade within or own property within the Cayman Islands but, is completely tax exempt for 20 years on all income generated abroad.

 An application to incorporate a company is effected by the delivery of signed copies of the Memorandum of Association and the Articles of Association to the Registrar of Companies.

-In the Cayman Islands only one director is required and the director can be of any nationality.
+Only one director is required for your company and the director may be of any nationality.
 The initial directors details are filed as part of the Memorandum and Articles of the company with the Registrar, subsequent appointments are not on public record.

 Once incorporated we provide a set of corporate documents for your Cayman Islands company which, includes the Certificate of Incorporation, Memorandum of Association the Articles of Association, first minutes and share certificates.
 Copies of the company incorporation documents are sent via email and the originals from the companies registry are sent to you in a corporate folder.

 Companies must maintain shareholder and director registers at the registered office.
 Registers contain personal information along with information on each individuals share holding.
 These registers are filed at the companies registry but are not available for public inspection.